wmorgan/dcos-docs/1.7/usage/service-discovery/marathon-lb/advanced.md

 ## SSL Support

-Marathon-lb supports SSL, and you may specify multiple SSL certificates per frontend.
+marathon-lb supports SSL, and you may specify multiple SSL certificates per frontend.
 Additional SSL certificates can be included by passing a list of paths with the extra `--ssl-certs` command line flag.
 You can inject your own SSL certificates into the marathon-lb config by specifying the `HAPROXY_SSL_CERT` environment variable in your application definition.

 If you do not specify an SSL certificate, marathon-lb will generate a self-signed certificate at startup.
 If you are using multiple SSL certificates, you can select the SSL certificate per app service port by specifying the `HAPROXY_{n}_SSL_CERT` parameter, which corresponds to the file path for the SSL certificates specified.
 For example, you might have: